Modern Slavery Act 2015 – Transparency Statement for the Financial Year 2018-2019

-We are proud to be a member of the Responsible Jewellery Council (RJC).
+In respect of our Financial Year 2018-2019, we are part of a group of companies that benefits from membership of the Responsible Jewellery Council (RJC).
 This is an independent body that carries out comprehensive audits of its members and aspiring members, to ensure that they met its exacting standards of business practice, not least in relation to the treatment of their employees.

-Our membership of the RJC is extremely important to us, and a supplier’s membership will naturally give us a good deal of confidence that its products are not tainted by modern slavery or other unacceptable practices.
+If a supplier is a member of the RJC, this will naturally give us a good deal of confidence that its products are not tainted by modern slavery or other unacceptable practices.
 However, not all of our suppliers have this membership, and we therefore need to take further steps to obtain the necessary assurances.
-To that end, we have produced our own Supplier Manual, which we provide to all of our suppliers of watches, jewellery and precious metals.
-We ask our suppliers to return a letter of acceptance to confirm that the supplier, and its staff, will comply with the specifications and requirements set out in the Manual.
+To that end, we have a Code of Conduct, which we provide to all of our suppliers of watches, parts and equipment.
+We ask our suppliers to return a letter of acceptance to confirm that the supplier, and its staff, will comply with the specifications and requirements set out in the Code of Conduct.

 - Employment is freely chosen